History of Judge JeffreysThursday, December 17th, 2009

 Judge Jeffreys attended many of the hangings in person, and his ghost is said to haunt several West Country locations as well as his own home at Walton on Thames.

 Why not visit Dorchester and follow the historic story of Judge Jeffreys for yourself.
-With lots of great hotel accommodation in Dorchester and B&Bs it is the perfect place to base your stay and explore the beautiful Dorset countryside.
+With lots of great hotels in Dorchester and B&Bs it is the perfect place to base your stay and explore the beautiful Dorset countryside.